Unity-Technologies/xr.sdk.validation.input/README.md

 - Navigate to Assets/ManualTests/foo, where foo is the specific subsystem that applies you will test.
 If no appropriate folder exists refer to "Creating a New Subsystem Test Folder."
 - Copy an existing scene or copy and rename Assets/ManualTests/TemplateSubsystem/TemplateScene to this folder.
 - Create a new TestFacilitator in Assets/ManualTests/\_TestRunnerEntry.
 This can be a copy of an existing TestFacilitator or a copy of Assets/ManualTests/\_TestRunnerEntry/TemplateTestFacilitator.cs.
 The TestFacilitator script controls the flow of your test and ultimately reports status back to the Test Runner.
 - In your new scene replace the existing TestFacilitator script, located on the "TestFacilitator" GameObject, with your new TestFacilitator script.
+Link the InstructionCanvas to this new Component.
 - Edit the new scene and TestFacilitator script to match your desired functionality.
 Assets/ManualTests/\_TestRunnerEntry/TemplateTestFacilitator.cs contains examples of manual checkpoints and correct status reporting.
+- Open File -> Build Settings and add your new scene to the build.
+- Add your Test Runner test to the appropriate test runner script.
+See Assets/Tests/TemplateSubsystem/TemplateManual.cs for an example of a manual Test Runner test.

 ### Creating a New Automated Test
 - Navigate to Assets/Tests/foo, where foo is the specific subsystem or intra-subsystem integration that applies to your new test.
 If no appropriate folder exists refer to "Creating a New Subsystem Test Folder."